faassen/happy-search-bubbles/README.md

 # Happy Search Bubbles

+NOTE: this is very much a work in progress, and this text below is ideal science fiction

 What is Happy Search Bubbles?
 It's a way to have fulltext search over a section of the web and topic you are interested in.
 For each topic, you select the web sites you want to search yourself: you create a bubble.
 Once you have a bubble, you can search it, browse through it, and other things.

-Creating your own bubbles sounds lonely and a shore, but these are happy bubbles.
+Creating your own bubbles sounds lonely and a chore, but these are happy bubbles.
 You can share your bubbles with others.
 You can also expand other people's bubbles.